wofsauge/IsaacDocs/docs/Room.md

 ### Set·Clear () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void SetClear ( boolean Clear ) {: .copyable aria-label='Functions' }
-Needed for angel rooms so that the clear flag can be set to false when the angel spawns.
+Needed for Angel rooms so that the clear flag can be set to false when an Angel spawns.
 ___
 ### Set·First·Enemy·Dead () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }